 During the demo, you can ask all sorts of questions about anything that’s still unclear for you.
 After, you’ll have a better picture.
-If you involved a coworker in the process of snooping around, you can now discuss the pros and cons of each resource planning software you checked out.
+If you involved a coworker in the process of snooping around, you can now discuss the pros and cons of each resource planning tool you checked out.
 Pick out an option that seems the best.
 Put together a presentation.
 If it’s Ganttic, you can use this presentation deck that is more general:

 Or this one that goes more in depth:

-Keep in mind that your suggestion has to be a tool that’s going to help the achieve their business goals.
+Keep in mind that your suggestion has to be a tool that’s going to help them achieve their business goals.
 After you are done with your presentation, make sure to share them with the management and also give them the link to the website.

 Importing Resources and Projects

 If you want to plan shorter tasks, zoom in on your timeline.
 Do the opposite, if you want to plan longer tasks.
 If you have added some custom data fields to you resources, you can group the resources using them.
 You can open each of your projects in a separate view and customize the way you see each one of them in individually.
 Start dragging and dropping and adding tasks.

 Pitching the Software to the Team

-Pitching the new resource planning software to your team is as important as pitching it to the management.
-They are the one’s that are going to actually use it.
+Pitching a new tool for your team is as important as pitching it to the management.
+They are the ones that are going to actually use it.
 They have to believe it’s better for them than the good ol’ spreadsheets.
 Take as much time with it as you did with the management.
 Don’t throw it at them.

 You can ask the support team for another demo during which your whole team can be present.
 However, it’s important that you would have the most of it sorted out.
 You have to have ideas how the workflow with the software is going to be.
 Be prepared to instruct and help them.